Akashdip-N/Dataset/README.md

 ## Folder Structure
 The dataset is divided into three folders: `train`, `test` and `val`.

-The `train` folder contains 194 images and the `test` folder contains 3 images of fruits.
+The `train` folder contains 194 images, `val` folder contains 28 images and the `test` folder contains 3 images.

 The dataset is divided into 2 classes: `edible` and `poisonous`.

 ## Credits